The internet is a beautiful place packed to the brim with information and cat videos.

 The fact is that email marketing is effective and cost-efficient.
 Besides, this is an incredible tool that allows you to measure the results of your campaigns.

 #8.
 Marketing Automation

 Marketing automation is the key to scaling your marketing production.
 By using marketing automation software your department can automate basic tasks and optimize its workflow.

-Email marketing, social media posting, lead generation, lead nurturing workflows and metrics analysis can all be done with a marketing automation software.
+Email marketing, social media posting, lead generation, lead nurturing workflows, and metrics analysis can all be done with marketing automation software.

 Working with these tools, your team will be able to increase sales and leads, as well as decrease the customer acquisition cost.

 All of this while having more information on your clients and potential clients, mapping all steps of the buyer’s journey, and having more time to think about your marketing strategy instead of doing the manual work.